 - Heliopan 77mm Variable Gray ND Filter

-- Polaroid 77mm Neutral Density Fader Filter This is not something that you want to go cheap on if possible as it’s an add on that will directly effect the quality of your shots.
-However the Heliopan is expensive and a cheaper option like the polaroid can still make a big difference to the look of your video
+- Polaroid 77mm Neutral Density Fader Filter This is not something that you want to go cheap on if possible as it’s an add on that will directly affect the quality of your shots.
+However, the Heliopan is expensive and a cheaper option like the polaroid can still make a big difference to the look of your video

 - You can pick up cheap, no brand LED lights at the camera market for around 2–300 RMB.